MicrosoftDocs/fabric-docs/docs/cicd/variable-library/understand-variable-library.md

 ## Variable library structure

 A variable library item contains a list of variables and their default values.
-It can also contain additional value sets holding alternative values.
+It can also contain other value sets holding alternative values.

 Each variable is defined as follows: